nion-software/nionswift/docs/display_panels.rst

 The display limits may be specified or unspecified, in which case they are "auto" calculated, meaning that they will automatically adjust to the lowest and highest values of the data (once it has been converted to scalar and brightness, contrast, and gamma applied) in the image.

+You can press the :kbd:`Enter` key to fix display limits limits to their current values if they are "auto" calculated.

+You can reset the display limits to "auto" by using the Inspector and deleting the values in the :guilabel:`Display Limits` section of the Inspector.

 The selection of indexes for sequences or collections, the conversion from complex to scalar, the adjustments such as brightness, contrast, and gamma, the display limits, and the color map are all selectable or editable using the inspector (see :ref:`Inspector Panel`).

-You can press the :kbd:`Enter` key to reset display limits.

 The Histogram panel (see :ref:`Histogram Panel`) shows the histogram of the image data.
 It can be used to set or reset the display limits by dragging within the histogram graph or by double clicking within the graph, respectively.